 I am not a fan of cocktail parties.
 I just don’t understand why I need to dress up in a suit in order to drink wine.
 Yet, every year I am tossed headlong into the Cocktail Party Lifestyle.
-I am a member of The Council for the Advancement and Support of Education (CASE) and I am expected to attend the organization’s annual district conference.
+I am a member of The Council for the Advancement and Support of Education (CASE).
+Because of this, I am expected to attend the organization’s annual district conference.

 I’m a bit of a black sheep at these things for more reasons than my dislike for cocktail parties.
 For one thing, CASE conferences mostly cater to college representatives; I represent a secondary school.
-Also each college usually sends a brigade of representatives (aka a built-in group with whom to socialize at cocktail parties); I attend these thing alone.
+Also, each college usually sends a brigade of representatives (aka a built-in group with whom to socialize at cocktail parties); I attend these things alone.

 But don’t get me wrong.
 I like CASE conferences.
 There are usually a lot of interesting workshops to attend and the food is always excellent.
-And, because a person would look pretty stupid drinking wine in a suit at a Red Roof Inn, the CASE event organizers always select a beautiful hotel – the kind with one of those cavernous lobbies that you’d “ooh” and “aah” over if you weren’t so focused on looking sophisticated in front of the bellman.
+And, because a person would look pretty stupid drinking wine in a suit at a Red Roof Inn, the CASE event organizers always select a beautiful hotel—the kind with one of those sparkly, cavernous lobbies that you’d “ooh” and “aah” over if you weren’t so focused on looking sophisticated in front of the bellman.

 So the conferences are great.

 But as soon as the sun goes behind the yardarm—or whatever it is those Ivy Leaguers like to say—the bar opens and the beautifully suited people start getting tipsy in front of their work spouses.
 That is my cue to go to my room, watch TV, and enjoy the splendid isolation that I can rarely get anywhere else.

 See how great the conferences are?
 I learn a lot, I eat well, and I can nurture my inherent loner instincts.